7.9 C

 Racial prejudice.

 Racial prejudice refers to a set of discriminatory or derogatory attitudes based on assumptions derived from perceptions about race and/or skin colour.
-It is not considered racism because it doesn’t have that systemic relationship to power.
-So it would make more sense to call that ‘so called’ reverse racism racial prejudice instead.

-However, when back with power and the support of oppressive institutions, racial prejudice is racism because it leads to acts of oppression and discrimination against particular groups.
-Which again, because of the historically rooted system of power hierarchies and oppression oppressing black people and serving white people, is not possible the other way around.
+However, when backed with power and the support of oppressive institutions, racial prejudice is racism because it leads to acts of oppression and discrimination against particular groups.

 Subscribe